 Smith was invited to join the faculty of the Sewanee Summer Music Festival for its 2008 season, where he performed with such distinguished musicians as Janet Sung and Keith Redpath (violins), Hillary Hearndon (viola), and Paul York (cello).
 In August of 2010 Smith gave a concert with Japanese tenor John Ken Nuzzo in Nagoya, and that next month, Smith opened with the Anchorage Symphony as featured soloist, performing the Liszt Concerto No. 2 in A major.
 Two more concerts with tenor John Nuzzo followed that season, one in recital in Anchorage in January of 2011, followed by a "Japan Relief Concert" also in Anchorage in June.

-Most recently, Smith performed across China on a concert tour covering six cities, resulting in six performances and three master classes.
+In the summer of 2011, Smith performed across China on a concert tour covering six cities, resulting in six performances and three master classes (Dongying, Chongqing, and Suzhou).
 Performances were given in Lanzhou, Qingdao, Dongying, Chongqing, Guangzhou, and Suzhou.
 The concerts in Qingdao and Guangzhou were part of a larger "gala concert" where the artist shared the stage at alternate times with the local symphony orchestras.
 Lanzhou, Dongying, Chongqing and Suzhou were full solo recitals.
 In Chongqing, Smith was joined by pianist Sa Chen and a faculty member from the Beijing Conservatory who also contributed to the Chongqing performance.
 Smith was also joined by his wife Rumi where they were featured as duo pianists on several of the concerts.
 Both Smith and his wife gave master classes at the Chonqing School for the Arts, as a part of their International Summer Piano Festival.
 This was Smith's fourth invited trip to China.

 is currently working on a research project that involves the use of